-Normal working days: x% of daily-consolidated salary
+Normal working days: X% of daily consolidated daily salary (CDS).

-Public Holidays, Weekend & rest days: X% of daily-consolidated salary
+Public holidays, weekends, and rest days: X% of CDS.

-9.1 Monthly overtime payment shall, however, be subject to a maximum of X% of consolidated monthly salary (CSM) for:
+9.1 Monthly overtime payment shall, however, be subject to a maximum of X% of consolidated monthly salary (CMS) for

 Operators

 Technicians

-Employees in Chemical Warehouses
+Employees in chemical warehouses

-Plant, Fire and Safety Technicians
+Plant, fire, and safety technicians

-Maintenance Technicians
+Maintenance technicians

 Medical staff on such duties

-A maximum of X% consolidated monthly salary (CMS) will apply to others.
+A maximum of X% of CMS will apply to others.
 Senior staff shall, however, not be entitled to overtime pay.

-10.0 GIFT VOUCHER
+10. GIFT VOUCHER

-The Corporation shall pay to all staff a Gift Voucher Allowance at the end of September, each year, at the following rates (as agreed by parties)
+The corporation shall pay to all staff a gift voucher allowance at the end of September, each year, at the following rates (as agreed by parties):

-11.0 SPECIAL HAZARD ALLOWANCE
+11. SPECIAL HAZARD ALLOWANCE

-A special Hazard Allowance of X amount per month shall be paid to staff that are continuously exposed to or handle the substances identified as “hazardous” in the course of their work
+A special hazard allowance of X amount per month shall be paid to staff that are continuously exposed to or handle the substances identified as “hazardous” in the course of their work.

-Any other substance as agreed between the Management and the Staff Unions, which falls under this category as defined by the parties to be hazardous after certification by Safety, Health experts and confirmation by the Federal Ministry of Health, during the life span of the Collective Agreement, shall attract the special hazard allowance of X amount per month.
+Any other substance that falls under this category as defined by the parties to be hazardous after certification by safety and health experts and confirmation by the Federal Ministry of Health, during the life span of the collective agreement, shall attract the special hazard allowance of X amount per month.

-13.0 KILOMETER ALLOWANCE
+12. KILOMETER ALLOWANCE

-The new rate is X amount per kilometer for staff that travels in their cars to carry out official duties.
-Where there are airport facilities both in departing and arriving destinations, flight remains the preferred option by Management.
-However, where it becomes incumbent to travel by road, the Head of Department of the concerned staff must approve such travels before embarking on the journey
+The new rate is X amount per kilometer for staff that travel in their cars to carry out official duties.
+Where there are airport facilities in both departing and arriving destinations, air travel remains the option preferred by management.
+However, where it becomes incumbent to travel by road, the head of the department of the concerned staff must approve such travels before they embark on the journey.

-14.0 RESPONSIBILITY ALLOWANCE
+13. RESPONSIBILITY ALLOWANCE

-Responsibility Allowance shall be paid to eligible staff as follows: -
+A responsibility allowance shall be paid to eligible staff as follows:

-Senior Staff who are covering Management duties shall be paid X amount per month.
+13.1 Senior staff who are covering management duties shall be paid X amount per month.

-Personal Assistants and Confidential Secretaries who are attached to M class and above shall be paid X amount per month.
+13.2 Personal assistants and confidential secretaries who are attached to M class and above shall be paid X amount per month.

-Secretarial staff, clerks, and Drivers who are attached to Management Staff on X class and above shall be paid X amount per month.
+13.3 Secretarial staff, clerks, and drivers who are attached to management staff on X class and above shall be paid X amount per month.

-15.0 LONG SERVICE AWARD
+14. LONG SERVICE AWARD

-The Company shall continue to reward its long-serving staff for 10, 15, 20, 25, 30, and 35 years of service.
+The company shall continue to reward its long-serving staff for 10, 15, 20, 25, 30, and 35 years of service.

-16.1 Plaques and Pins shall also be provided for each of the milestones
+14.1 Plaques and pins shall also be provided for each of the milestones.

-16.2.
-The gift items agreed may be monetized or the Company shall make provision for tangible items like customized wristwatch/clock, refrigerator, gas cooker, generator, etc.
+14.2 The gift items agreed may be monetized, or the company shall make provisions for tangible items (a customized wristwatch/clock, a refrigerator, a gas cooker, a generator, etc.).

-17.0 SHIFT ALLOWANCE
+15. SHIFT ALLOWANCE

-X% of Consolidated Monthly Salary shall be paid to Staff placed on either eight (8) hours or twelve (12) hours shift duty.
+X% of the consolidated monthly salary (CMS) shall be paid to staff placed on either eight (8) hours’ or twelve (12) hours’ shift duty.

-18.0 DRIVER’S NO ACCIDENT BONUS
+16. DRIVER’S NO-ACCIDENT BONUS

-X Consolidated Monthly Salary (CMS) shall be paid as no accident bonus to drivers that are not involved in any form of accident from January to December of every year.
+X% of the consolidated monthly salary (CMS) shall be paid as a no-accident bonus to drivers that are not involved in any form of accident from January to December of every year.

-19.0 LEAVE DURATION
+17. LEAVE DURATION

-Annual leave days shall remain X no of working days for Junior employees and X no of working days for senior employees respectively
+Annual leave shall be X working days for junior employees and Y working days for senior employees.
+The leave period shall be granted upon consultation with the employee by the unit head and depends on the exigencies of operations.

-19.1 LEAVE BONUS
+18. LEAVE BONUS

-X% of the Consolidated Annual Salary (CAS) shall be paid to every employee a month before proceeding on annual leave.
-The leave period shall be granted based on the exigencies of operations on consultations with the employee by the Unit Head.
+X% of the consolidated annual salary (CAS) shall be paid to every employee a month before proceeding on annual leave.

-20.0 13TH MONTH SALARY
+19. 13th MONTH SALARY

-X Consolidated Monthly Salary (CMS) shall be paid to every employee that has not been indicted for any breach of JOBA’s procedures, guidelines as enshrined in the employees’ handbook
+X% of the consolidated monthly salary (CMS) shall be paid to every employee that has not been indicted for any breach of JOBA’s procedures or guidelines as enshrined in the employee handbook.

-21.0 COST OF LIVING ADJUSTMENT
+20. COST OF LIVING ADJUSTMENT